danmayer/danmayer.github.com/_drafts/continuous_deployment_revisited.md

 The process enabled by being able to create multiple environments dynamically solves most of the issues with a shared staging server.
 It significantly increased our velocity.
 Increased the confidence of our smaller deploys, and made it simpler to prototype and throw away ideas.
 Beyond the developer process.
 It additionally has other nice benefits.

-* Forcing function to fully automate your infrastructure (encouraging DevOps)
+* Forcing function to fully automate your infrastructure (encouraging DevOps), basically [immutable infrastructure](https://blog.codeship.com/immutable-infrastructure/).
 * Easy to test infrastructure changes independantly from code changes (ha-proxy, Nginx config, different memory CPU and instances, etc.)
 * Depending on how you solve some of the data replication challenges (mentioned shortly), it is built in testing for backup and restore
 * Discover bottlenecks in your infrastructure earlier before production